rstdoc/rstdoc/doc/_dcx_api.rst

     %__ID3('kw1 kw2')
     :ID3: kw1 kw2

+``..`` can also be two comment chars of popular programming languages.
 This is due to ``dcx.rexkw``, which you can change.
 See also ``dcx.grep()`` for the keyword parameters.